b0dee/vimspirational/README.md

 TL;DR - make vim an IDE.
 All the bells and whistles, none of the bloat*.
 See reasoning.

-*There are several plugins which add or require 'bloat' but the benefit out weighted the cons for them and I've never noticed a slow down (if I did it would've been removed)
+*There are several plugins which add or require 'bloat' but the benefit out weighed the cons for them and I've never noticed a slow down (if I did it would've been removed)

 ## Features